sbmlteam/sbml-test-suite/trunk/test-suite/cases/README.txt

   case is designed to be performed multiple times, with summary statistics collected for each, which are then compared to the expected summary statistics using a formula derived from the number of times the test was repeated.
+For more information about the stochastic test cases, please look in the file named "+README.txt" in the stochastic/ subdirectory.

 * Syntactic: The syntactic test suite consists of valid and invalid SBML models.
 Each test is designed to check a particular SBML